Jerry Richardson

-Jerome Johnson Richardson Sr. (July 18, 1936 – March 1, 2023) was an American businessman, football player, and owner in the National Football League (NFL).
-A native of Spring Hope, North Carolina, he played college football at Wofford and twice was a Little All-America selection.
-After graduating he played two seasons in the NFL with the Baltimore Colts.
+Jerome Johnson Richardson Sr. (July 18, 1936 – March 1, 2023) was an American businessman, professional football player, and owner in the National Football League (NFL).
+A native of Spring Hope, North Carolina, he played college football for the Wofford Terriers and was twice a Little All-America selection.
+After graduating, he played two seasons in the NFL with the Baltimore Colts.